emerald-dao/emerald-academy-v2/src/lib/content/cadenceByExample/en/11-optionals.md

    let test_two: Int? = nil // valid

+   /*
-   let test_three: Int? = "gg" // compile error: a string is not an integer or nil
+    compile error: a string is not an integer or nil

+    let test_three: Int? = "gg"
+   */

+   /*
-   let test_four: Int = nil // compile error: nil is not an integer }
+    compile error: nil is not an integer

+    let test_four: Int = nil
+   */
+}
 ```